Wellington: National capital

 Wellington was declared a city in 1840, and was chosen to be the capital city of New Zealand in 1865.

 Wellington became the capital city in place of Auckland, which William Hobson had made the capital in 1841.
 The New Zealand Parliament had first met in Wellington on 7 July 1862, on a temporary basis; in November 1863, the Prime Minister of New Zealand, Alfred Domett, placed a resolution before Parliament in Auckland that "... it has become necessary that the seat of government ... should be transferred to some suitable locality in Cook Strait [region]."
 There had been some concerns that the more populous South Island (where the goldfields were located) would choose to form a separate colony in the British Empire.
 Several commissioners (delegates) invited from Australia, chosen for their neutral status, declared that the city was a suitable location because of its central location in New Zealand and its good harbour; it was believed that the whole Royal Navy fleet could fit into the harbour.
-Wellington's status as capital is a result of constitutional convention rather than statute.
+Wellington's status as the capital is a result of constitutional convention rather than statute.

 Wellington is New Zealand's political centre, housing the nation's major government institutions.
 The New Zealand Parliament relocated to the new capital city, having spent the first ten years of its existence in Auckland.
 A session of parliament officially met in the capital for the first time on 26 July 1865.
 At that time, the population of Wellington was just 4,900.

 The Government Buildings were constructed at Lambton Quay in 1876.
 The site housed the original government departments in New Zealand.
 The public service rapidly expanded beyond the capacity of the building, with the first department leaving shortly after it was opened; by 1975 only the Education Department remained, and by 1990 the building was empty.
 The capital city is also the location of the highest court, the Supreme Court of New Zealand, and the historic former High Court building (opened 1881) has been enlarged and restored for its use.
 The Governor-General's residence, Government House (the current building completed in 1910) is situated in Newtown, opposite the Basin Reserve.
 Premier House (built in 1843 for Wellington's first mayor, George Hunter), the official residence of the prime minister, is in Thorndon on Tinakori Road.

+In 1903 Wellington annexed the Melrose Borough, in 1919 it annexed the Borough of Onslow and Karori and Miramar boroughs in 1920.
+The Johnsonville Town District was annexed in 1953.

-Over six months in 1939 and 1940 Wellington hosted the New Zealand Centennial Exhibition, celebrating a century since the signing of the Treaty of Waitangi.
-Held on 55 acres of land at Rongotai it featured three exhibition courts, grand Art Deco-style edifices and a hugely popular three-acre amusement park.
+Over six months in 1939 and 1940, Wellington hosted the New Zealand Centennial Exhibition, celebrating a century since the signing of the Treaty of Waitangi.
+Held on 55 acres of land at Rongotai, it featured three exhibition courts, grand Art Deco-style edifices and a hugely popular three-acre amusement park.
 Wellington attracted more than 2.5 million visitors at a time when New Zealand's population was 1.6 million.